tarstutorials/vrsensorint/source/content/m6/data_analysis.rst

 ..
 TODO show viz and describe

 Finally, another useful visualization is the **spectrogram**, which represents how the frequency changes over time.
 It shows the power of each frequency component as a *color map*, with warmer colors mapped to stronger frequencies.
-In this sense, it creates a three-dimensional plot that allows us to view time, frequency, and power at once!
+In this sense, it creates a three-dimensional plot that allows us to view time, frequency, and power all at once!
 Matplotlib also has a built-in function for this, called ``pyplot.specgram``.
 Its parameters are the same as the above ``psd``.
-Since we're showing how the frequency changes over time, we'll also plot the filtered signals above the spectrogram.
+We're showing how the frequency changes over time, so we'll also plot the filtered signals above the spectrogram.

 .. code-block:: python
    :linenos: